A Graph-Based Reinforcement Learning Approach with Frontier Potential Based Reward for Safe Cluttered Environment Exploration: CONCLUSIONS

 \section{CONCLUSIONS}

-This paper presents a novel framework for safe and efficient exploration in cluttered environments, simulating forest scenarios where an unmanned aerial vehicle navigates between tree trunks.
-The proposed strategy employs a graph neural network with attention, trained via reinforcement learning, to optimize exploration while minimizing the need for a safety shield to intervene in the navigation controller.
-Additionally, a new graph-based representation of relevant locations and a frontier-based potential field reward term are introduced to prioritize movement toward high-gain frontiers while minimizing distance from the agent.
-Experimental results demonstrate robust map coverage across diverse environmental configurations, with the safety shield intervening less than $10\%$ of the time.
-The framework’s robustness is further validated through tests with varying tree numbers and environmental sizes.
-Future works will focus on implementing this framework as a high-level exploration planner in a real unmanned aerial vehicle to explore a real-world forest.
+This paper presents a framework for safe and efficient exploration in cluttered environments.
+The method uses an attention-based graph neural network trained with reinforcement learning, together with a graph-based representation of relevant locations and a frontier-based potential field reward to favor informative nearby frontiers while reducing safety shield interventions.
+Simulations against benchmark methods show robust map coverage across diverse environments, with safety filter interventions below 10\%.
+Robustness is further confirmed under varying tree densities and environment sizes.
+Future work will focus on real-world deployment as a high-level exploration planner for an unmanned aerial vehicle in forest environments.